jrosain/metarocq/quotation/theories/README.md

 - In most cases, inductive types are given explicit `ground_quotable` instances, while most defined constants are just made transparent to typeclass inference.
 Defined constants containing `match`es or other constructions that make quoting non-trivial are the exception, and are given `ground_quotable` instances as well.
 In general, either a constant is made transparent and added to the `quotation` unfolding hint database, *or* it is given a `ground_quotable` instance, (almost) never both.

 - Directory and file structure is mirrored between the `Quotation` development and the underlying Coq development for which quotation theory is being developed.
-Sometimes directories are compressed into single files (e.g., [`ToTemplate/Stdlib/Init.v`](./ToTemplate/Stdlib/Init.v) contains quotation theory for everything in the `Stdlib.Init.*` namespace), and other times single files are expanded into a directory (e.g., [`ToTemplate/QuotationOf/Template/Ast/`](./ToTemplate/QuotationOf/Template/Ast/) contains `Foo/Instances.v` for every module `Foo` defined in `MetaCoq.Template.Ast` ([`template-coq/theories/Ast.v`](https://github.com/MetaCoq/metacoq/tree/coq-8.16/template-coq/theories/Ast.v))).
+Sometimes directories are compressed into single files (e.g., [`ToTemplate/Stdlib/Init.v`](./ToTemplate/Stdlib/Init.v) contains quotation theory for everything in the `Stdlib.Init.*` namespace), and other times single files are expanded into a directory (e.g., [`ToTemplate/QuotationOf/Template/Ast/`](./ToTemplate/QuotationOf/Template/Ast/) contains `Foo/Instances.v` for every module `Foo` defined in `MetaRocq.Template.Ast` ([`template-coq/theories/Ast.v`](https://github.com/MetaRocq/metarocq/tree/coq-8.16/template-coq/theories/Ast.v))).
 Directories are compressed into single files when the quotation theory is quick to typecheck and relatively short; files are expanded into directories when components of the quotation theory take a long time to typecheck, so that file-level parallelism can be better leveraged.

 - When possible, we try to minimize the content in `ground_quotable` proofs (in particular, using named induction principles rather than bare fixpoints and avoiding excess conversion, when easy), so that proving that these constructions are well-typed is easier.
 (This is still very much a work in progress, and principles making the proving of well-typedness easy are still in the works.)